eddietejeda/digressit/readme.txt

 Digress.it lets you comment paragraph by paragraph in the margins of a text.

 Since its initial launch, Digress.it has been used by universities, publishers and governments across the world and is cited on various academic and scientific journals as an exemplary online collaboration tool.
-For some examples check out http://digress.it/sites
+For some examples check out http://digress.it/examples

-* <b>Support</b> - If you have any questions, we have an active mailing list at https://groups.google.com/group/digressit
+* <b>Support</b> - If you have any questions, there is an active mailing list at https://groups.google.com/group/digressit
 * <b>Try it!</b> - If you would like to use Digress.it but do not have a hosting service - you can register for free at: http://digress.it/wp-register.php
-* <b>Documentation</b> -  For more information on how to use digress.it check out http://digress.it/help/
+* <b>Documentation</b> -  For more information on how to use Digress.it check out http://digress.it/help/
 * <b>Extend</b> - There is now a documented API that you can reliably expand Digress.it from.
 More information can be found at http://digress.it/code
-* <b>Want to Contribute?</a> - We are looking for help in a few different areas: Localization (support multiple languages), Documentation, JS optimization, Q&A and outreach.
+* <b>Want to Contribute?</b> - We are looking for help in a few different areas: Localization (support multiple languages), Documentation, JS optimization, Q&A and outreach.
 If you would like to help in any of these  areas, contact eddie@digress.it

 == Installation ==